Nancy Wilcox's house

 This is 3900 South in Salt Lake City.

-Judging by Bundy's recollection of the crime, it is likely that this is the road that Wilcox was walking along when he spotted her.
+Judging by Bundy's recollection of the crime, it is likely that this is the road where he noticed Wilcox.

 During his confession, he claimed that the teenager was walking along a "particularly dark stretch" on a "main roadway."
 He also described the orchard as "small" and "residential."

-The argument between Nancy and her father, Herbert, began after she told him that her high school boyfriend, John Hood, was coming around to pick her up.
+The argument between Wilcox and her father, Herbert, began after she told him that her high school boyfriend, John Hood, was coming to pick her up.

-According to Nancy's relatives, the fight was ignited by the topic of John's pickup truck, which used to leak oil onto the driveway.
+Wilcox's relatives said that the argument started over John's pickup truck, which used to leak oil onto the driveway.

 Due to the nature of how she left the house, it was initially presumed that she had run away.
 Consequently, her disappearance didn't receive any publicity.